 The most important hydrographic systems in Argentina belong to the Atlantic Slope.
 They are the Plata Basin and the Patagonian System.
 Argentina also has other water systems as endorheic basins, the slope of the Pacific and the lakes and lagoons.

 It comprises a total surface of 1,196,916 sq. mi.
 (3,100,000 km2).
-It is regarded as the most relevant basin in Argentina and has an international significance: it is made up of rivers whose source is outside the Argentine territory; besides, it represents a waterway for Argentina, Paraguay and Brazil.
+It is regarded as the most relevant basin of hydrography in Argentina.
+It has an international significance: it is made up of rivers whose source is outside the Argentine territory; besides, it represents a waterway for Argentina, Paraguay and Brazil.

 The Plata basin collects water from the rivers that descend from the Puna, the Subandino System, Sierras Pameanas ,Plain Pampas and Chaco, and Mesopotamia.
 For further information on these areas we suggest to see, Argentina: Geographical Regions (link)